aherbert/gdsc-smlm/docs/analysis_plugins.rst

 When fitting multiple species the fit is rejected if:
 (a) the relative difference between coefficients is smaller than a given factor; or (b) the minimum fraction, :math:`f_i`, is less than a configured level.
-If accepted the result must then be compared to the previous result to determine if increasing the number of parameters has improved the fit (see :numref:`{number}: {name} <analysis_plugins:Selecting the best fit>`).
+If accepted the result must then be compared to the previous result to determine if increasing the number of parameters has improved the fit (see :numref:`{number}: {name} <analysis_plugins:Selecting the Best Fit>`).

 Optimisation is performed using a fast search to maximise the score by varying each parameter in turn (Powell optimiser).
 In most cases this achieves convergence.
 However in the case that the default algorithm fails then a second algorithm is used that uses a directed random walk (CMAES optimiser).
 This algorithm depends on randomness and so can benefit from restarts.
 The plugin allows the number of restarts to be varied.
 For the optimisation of the sum-of-squares against the cumulative histogram a least-squares fitting algorithm (Levenberg-Marquardt or LVM optimiser) is used to improve the initial score where possible.
 The plugin will log messages on the success of the optimisers to the ``ImageJ`` log window.
 Extra information will be logged if using the ``Debug fitting`` option.

-.. index:: msd correction
+.. index:: Trace Diffusion; MSD Correction

 MSD Correction
 ~~~~~~~~~~~~~~